 What to Expect at a DUI Checkpoint?

 It’s important to note that New Jersey may refer to DUI as DWI.
 These two acronyms refer to the same thing.
-DUI stands for driving under the influencer, while DWI is driving while intoxicated.
+DUI stands for driving under the influence, while DWI is driving while intoxicated.

 DUI checkpoints typically occur around intersections and during times when impaired driving is most likely to happen, such as weekends, nights, and holidays.
 The areas of checkpoints usually are sporting events, concerts, nightspots, and other venues where people are likely to be consuming alcohol.